Hot Wheels (TV series)

-The show was criticized by the FCC, which considered it a half-hour commercial for toy cars.
+The show was criticized by the Federal Communications Commission, which considered it a half-hour commercial for toy cars.
 ABC contested the charge, saying that there was no prior commitment to Mattel, and that Hot Wheels cars were never advertised during the program.
 The network was backed up by the National Association of Broadcasters, and the show remained on the ABC schedule for two seasons.

 Synopsis

 The series mainly focused on the racing exploits of a high school student, Jack "Rabbit" Wheeler, who led the Hot Wheels Racing Club.